-The Housing Element contains programs which will assert this reasonable capacity rate of 85% in mixed-use zones and even supports future rezones through specific plans, General Plan update or amendments, or focused area plans for the identification of future housing opportunities, as detailed in Program 28, which aims to go above and beyond the rezone program (Program 14) to work with local developers and the community to identify and rezone areas ideal for increased capacity including underutilized properties within commercial and mixed use zones.
+The Housing Element contains programs which will assert this reasonable capacity rate of 85% in both commercial and-mixed-use zones and even supports future rezones through specific plans, General Plan update or amendments, or focused area plans for the identification of future housing opportunities, as detailed in- Program 28, Rezone Opportunities, looks which aims to go above and beyond the rezone program (Program 14) to work with local developers and the community to identify and rezone areas ideal for increased capacity including underutilized properties within commercial and mixed use zones.
+Programs 7, 14, and 16 also contribute to making it more viable and attractive for housing developers to build enough units on identified sites in commercial and mixed use zones to meet the assumed 85% of allowed density expectation as mentioned above.